 The pressure is on: customers are now in the driver’s seat, steering businesses into a new era, one that revolves around frictionless, user-friendly customer experiences.
 As businesses race to keep up with the groundswell of discerning customer expectations, they’re adopting an ensemble of technologies that involve a variety of apps, tools, and cloud platforms.
 Smart companies are turning to process orchestration and automation to simplify and streamline their increasingly complex ecosystems of technology.

 While at first glance the techniques seem interchangeable, they’re two distinct practices, both critical to a customer-pleasing digital transformation.

 What is process automation?

-Automation is the tactic of enlisting technology to perform a single task without the need for human intervention.
+Process automation is the tactic of enlisting technology to perform a single task without the need for human intervention.
 Automation releases your team from the productivity-draining shackles of routine, manual tasks, and shifts the responsibility over to a machine.
 Businesses use automation to execute unattended tasks like:

 - Routing a loan application to senior management for approval